 Location Within Paperwork

 The majority of merchant account contracts declare the amount of a termination fee within the fine print of the agreement.
-However, some processors such as First Data declare the amount of the termination fee on the application portion of paperwork, and then refer to the fee from within the merchant account contract.
+However, some processors declare the amount of the termination fee on the application portion of paperwork, and then refer to the fee from within the merchant account contract.

 Don’t assume that a processor does not charge a termination fee simply because one is not visible on the merchant account application.
 Processors often bury termination fees deep within the fine print.
 If you don’t see a termination mentioned in either the application or the agreement, ask the processor where to look to verify the amount of the termination fee, if any.